Meet Yourself

-Meet Yourself (去有风的地方 (Qù yǒu fēng de dìfāng)) is a 2023 Chinese television drama series directed by Ding Zi Guang and starring Liu Yifei, Li Xian.
+Meet Yourself (去有风的地方 (Qù yǒu fēng de dìfāng)) is a 2023 Chinese television drama series directed by Ding Zi Guang and starring Liu Yifei and Li Xian.
 It premiered on Hunan TV on January 3, 2023.

 Synopsis

-Xu Hong Dou, a white-collared employee nearing her mid 30s, faced a major obstacle in life when her best friend unexpectedly fell ill with cancer and passed away.
+Xu Hongdou, a white-collared employee nearing her mid 30s, faced a major obstacle in life when her best friend unexpectedly fell ill with cancer and died.
 Distraught and unable to come to terms with her friend's death, Xu eventually found it tormenting to continue her working life in the city.
 She decided to quit her job and take a long break in a fictional rural village, Yun Miao, situated in Dali, Yunnan Province, Mainland China, a city her best friend had longed to visit with her.
 She subconsciously begins her journey to discover the meaning and way of life.